 Deep-sea mining is rapidly approaching the commercial mining phase in multiple oceans, both in areas within and beyond national jurisdiction.
 We urgently need to identify and develop comprehensive, ecosystem-based management practices for deep-ocean environments subject to mineral extraction.
 Transparent criteria for deep-sea institutional and corporate social responsibility also need to be established.

 Proactive development of management practices, frameworks and policy prior to the onset of commercial mining will enable protection and preservation of the marine environment, whilst enabling the use of seabed mineral resources.

-The DOSI Minerals Working Group constitutes a broad spectrum of scientific, industry, legal and policy expertise.
+The DOSI Minerals Working Group (over 100 members) constitutes a broad spectrum of scientific, industry, legal and policy expertise.
 As collated working group responses and as individuals, we provide expert opinion on deep-sea mining related concerns through written responses, workshops and symposia.

 Current Working Group Activities